-- 5.3.3.5 In the event an Employee resigns during the HWT period outlined in clause 5.3.2.1, the Employee will be paid a pro-rated HWT Council amount of hours. - 5.3.4 Temperature Reaching 35°C - 5.3.4.1 When the temperature reaches 35°C as reported by the BOM ('Inclement Weather'), the Group Manager Operations & Environment (or nominee) and nominated HSR will notify Team Leaders/Coordinators who will advise Employees that the weather has been declared inclement and except for essential and/or emergency services required for situations of danger to the public or property, the following will apply: - (i) Standby: Employees will remain at work and will be provided with Alternate Productive Work or Rotation Work in accordance with clause 5.3.8 of this Agreement or; - (ii) Stand Down: While the principles of "heat related risk" must always be applied, it is recognised for Employees working outdoors, a point is reached where the ambient heat level is such that to continue with tasks being performed at the time may represent an unacceptable risk of injury.
-Where other options are then considered and deemed to be inappropriate, a decision may be taken to "stand down". - 5.3.5 Once the temperature reaches 36°C - 5.3.5.1 When the temperature reaches 36°C as per the BOM, the Group Manager Operations & Environment (or nominee) and nominated HSR will monitor the temperature on a half hourly basis. - 5.3.6 Once the temperature reaches 37°C - 5.3.6.1 When the temperature reaches 37°C as reported by the BOM, all Employees who are bound by the current COB Field Employees Agreement and not undertaking Alternate Productive Work or Rotation Work will be stood down and paid on a 50/50 basis until hours are exhausted in accordance with clause 5.3.3.3. - 5.3.6.2 A Hot Weather Roster will be developed and implemented during the Hot Weather Period by the Team Leader or Coordinators.
+5.3.4 Temperature Reaching 35°C

+- 5.3.4.1 When the temperature reaches 35°C as reported by the BOM ('Inclement Weather'), the nominated Employee outlined in 5.3.1.3 in consultation with the Administration team will contact the Group Manager Technical Services & Operations (or nominee) who will notify Team Leaders/Coordinators who will advise Employees that the weather has been declared inclement and except for essential and/or emergency services required for situations of danger to the public or property, the following will apply: - (i) Standby: Employees will remain at work and will be provided with Alternate Productive Work or Rotation Work in accordance with clause 5.3.8 of this Agreement or;

+(ii) Stand Down: While the principles of "heat related risk" must always be applied, it is recognised for Employees working outdoors, a point is reached where the ambient heat level is such that to continue with tasks being performed at the time may represent an unacceptable risk of injury.
+Where other options are then considered and deemed to be inappropriate, a decision may be taken to "stand down".

+5.3.5 Once the temperature reaches 36°C

+5.3.5.1 When the temperature reaches 36°C as per the BOM, the nominated Employee will notify the Administration team who will advise the Group Manager Technical Services & Operations, Team Leaders and Coordinators who in turn, notify the Employees.
+The nominated Employee will monitor the temperature on a 10-minute basis and advise Administration accordingly.

+5.3.6 Once the temperature reaches 37°C

+- 5.3.6.1 When the temperature reaches 37°C as reported by the BOM, all Employees who are bound by the current COB Field Employees Agreement and not undertaking Alternate Productive Work or Rotation Work will be stood down and paid on a 50/50 basis until hours are exhausted in accordance with clause 5.3.3.3. - 5.3.6.2 A Hot Weather Roster will be developed and implemented during the Hot Weather Period by the Team Leader or Coordinators.
 The roster will have a minimum of 10 workers who will remain on duty for emergency and essential services only.
-Employees on the roster are required to respond to any emergency and essential work in a safe manner in accordance with Council's WHS Policy. - 5.3.7 Essential & Emergency Services - 5.3.7.1 Essential Services includes work activities such as litter bin collection, community events (Australia Day Celebrations/Proceedings), Quick Response Service (pick-up of dead animals) and making safe any situation reported to council (burst water main, trees coming down, bleeding bitumen etc). - 5.3.8 Alternate Productive Work and Rotation Work - 5.3.8.1 Alternate Productive Work is work determined by the Team Leader or Coordinator that is necessary to overall department efficiency and productivity and which may be undertaken in air-conditioned work sheds, the administration building or other agreed suitable work subject to a risk assessment.
+Employees on the roster are required to respond to any emergency and essential work in a safe manner in accordance with Council's WHS Policy.

+5.3.7 Essential & Emergency Services

+5.3.7.1 Essential Services includes work activities such as litter bin collection, community events (Australia Day Celebrations/Proceedings), Quick Response Service (pick-up of dead animals) and making safe any situation reported to council (burst water main, trees coming down, bleeding bitumen etc).

+5.3.8 Alternate Productive Work and Rotation Work